Bryan McKinley Jones Brayboy

 - Dean, Carlos Montezuma Professor of Education and Social Policy

-Bryan McKinley Jones Brayboy (Lumbee) is dean of Northwestern University’s School of Education and Social Policy and the Carlos Montezuma Professor of Education and Social Policy.
+Bryan McKinley Jones Brayboy, the Carlos Montezuma Professor, is Dean of the School of Education and Social Policy.

-He recently coauthored the study “Ethnographic Methods: Training norms and practices and the future of American anthropology,” which was the most-read article of 2024 in American Anthropologist, the flagship journal of the American Anthropological Association.
+He co-authored the study “Ethnographic Methods: Training Norms and Practices and the Future of American Anthropology," which was the most-read article of 2024 in American Anthropologist, the flagship journal of the American Anthropological Association.

-Over the past 17 years, he and his team have helped prepare more than 165 Native teachers to work in American Indian communities and more than 41 American Indian PhDs.
+Over the course of his career, he and his team have prepared more than 165 Native teachers to work in American Indian communities and mentored 43 American Indian Ph.D. recipients.

-Brayboy earned his bachelor’s degree at the University of North Carolina Chapel Hill and his master’s and PhD (with distinction) at the University of Pennsylvania.
+Brayboy earned his bachelor's degree at the University of North Carolina at Chapel Hill and his master's and Ph.D. — awarded with distinction — at the University of Pennsylvania.
 He is the father of two sons.

 Vaught, S.E., Brayboy, B. McK.
 J., & Chin, J.A.
 (2022).
 The School Prison Trust.
 University of Minnesota Press.